rodumani/CS374/dp2/dp2.md

 9. HMW save attachments from the email automatically on the local computer, when the mail is received.
 10. HMW support deep search inside to attachments.

+> How did we select our solution ideas?
+> We voted on each HMW-solutions

 ## Solution Ideas
 1. **HMW remove attachments from mail?**
     1. **Create a cloud storage integrated to save attachments of email**
     2. Save files outside and share only link of the files?
     3. When a user uploads a file, connect it to external service.
-    4. If a user share a document on external service, send it to the mail.
+    4. Share a document to an external service, send it to a mail.
-    5. Put the content of attachment into body of mail.
+    5. Put the content of attachment into body of a mail.
     6. Share a document in hard-copy.
-    7.
+    7. Remove attachment feature from mail and force to use other share tools.
     8.
     9.
     10.